 This certificate is a 15 or 18-month program consisting of the equivalent of four or five quarters of instruction and one quarter of an internship.
 Coursework provides hands-on training necessary to gain entry level employment in the Heating, Ventilation, Air Conditioning, and Refrigeration fields.
 Students are trained in the following: customer service, ductwork and other tin /metal components, consultation on air distribution, control components, and interpretation of construction drawings, troubleshooting, testing and maintenance of equipment, installation and repair of residential and commercial equipment.
-Throughout the students education they will complete the following certifications necessary for entry-level employment: R-410A, EPA 608 Universal, and ICE.
+Throughout the student's education they will complete the following certifications necessary for entry-level employment: R-410A, EPA 608 Universal, and ICE.
 Prior to the completion of their Internship, all students will be encouraged to take the NATE® certification exam.

 PROGRAM CONCENTRATION

 HVA108 Fundamentals of Electricity 5

 HVA112 Heating Systems 1 5

 HVA118 Welding and Sheet Metal Fabrication 4

-HVA123 Customer Service/Career Development for HVAC 6
+HVA123 Customer Service and Career Development for HVAC t 6

 HVA128 Heating Systems 2 6

 HVA133 Residential Refrigeration 6

 HVA137 Hydronics 4

 HVA143 HVAC-R Controls 4

 HVA148 Commercial Refrigeration 5

 HVA152 Load Calculations and Psychrometrics 6

 HVA157 Troubleshooting and Diagnostics 3

 HVA163 Chiller Systems 4

 HVA168 Certification Preparation 5

+GSD001 Steps to Career Success 1 1

 GEM120 College Mathematics 4

 GSI199 Internship 12

-TOTAL CREDITS: 79
+TOTAL CREDITS: 80

-^{} Successful completion of this course requires a grade of "C" or better.
+\ Successful completion of this course requires a grade of "C" or better.